 The ESTER and futurehomestories projects are co-hosting a two-day workshop at the INSIST 2022 conference on Oct.
 6-7, 2022.

-On the first workshop day, participants will imagine and speculate about the home of the future.
-For this purpose, the adaptation of the co-design tool "Tiles IoT Inventor Toolkit" developed by futurehomestories will be used, which enables collaborative ideation.
-Based on the stories imagined by the participants about speculative and highly idiosyncratic smart homes of the future, the implications contained in the designs will then be jointly reflected upon.
-For this purpose, an extension of the co-design tool originating from the ESTER project will be used.
+On the first workshop day, participants imagined and speculated about the home of the future.
+For this purpose, the adaptation of the co-design tool "Tiles IoT Inventor Toolkit" developed by futurehomestories was used, which enabled collaborative ideation.
+Based on the stories imagined by the participants about speculative and highly idiosyncratic smart homes of the future, the implications contained in the designs were then be jointly reflected upon.
+For this purpose, an extension of the co-design tool originating from the ESTER project was be used.

-The second day of the workshop will focus on science communication.
+The second day of the workshop focused on science communication.
 Central questions here included: To whom are the results of such collaborative creative processes communicated?
 In what form does the communication take place?
 Where, when, and with what goal and benefit is it communicated?

-As part of the State Student Academy on 20.7.2022 in Köthen at the Anhalt University of Applied Sciences, futurehomestories is conducting a co-design workshop with students.
-The adaptation of the "Tiles IoT Inventor Toolkit" developed in the project will be applied here.
-In addition, the background of participatory co-design methods will be conveyed.
-In two small groups the students explore the tool and design different ideas and scenarios about living with technology in speculative future smart homes.
+As part of the State Student Academy on 20.7.2022 in Köthen at the Anhalt University of Applied Sciences, futurehomestories was conducting a co-design workshop with students.
+The adaptation of the "Tiles IoT Inventor Toolkit" developed in the project was applied here.
+In addition, the background of participatory co-design methods was conveyed.
+In two small groups the students explored the tool and design different ideas and scenarios about living with technology in speculative future smart homes.

-Under the direction of futurehomestories, a participatory workshop will take place on 1.6.2022 at the city laboratory MitmachX in Chemnitz.
-Together with senior citizens, they will speculate on possible stories about the home of the future.
-The basis for this co-design workshop is the adaptation of the "Tiles IoT Inventor Toolkit" developed in the project, which supports the seniors in expressing their wishes and ideas.
+Under the direction of futurehomestories, a participatory workshop took place on 1.6.2022 at the city laboratory MitmachX in Chemnitz.
+Together with senior citizens, they speculated on possible stories about the home of the future.
+The basis for this co-design workshop was the adaptation of the "Tiles IoT Inventor Toolkit" developed in the project, which supported the seniors in expressing their wishes and ideas.

-In the spirit of interdisciplinary competence building, the projects RechTech and futurehomestories are organizing a workshop on the topic: What can law and design learn from each other?
-This workshop will take place online on 15.03.2022 due to the pandemic.
-Scientists from the fields of law, design and other disciplines will speculate together about a smartwatch for a policewoman.
-Especially the contained implications as well as resulting consequences represent a central aspect of the collaborative reflection.
-The workshop promotes interdisciplinary exchange and leads to stronger networking and integration of the subcluster projects of the Integrated Research Cluster.
+In the spirit of interdisciplinary competence building, the projects RechTech and futurehomestories organized a workshop on the topic: What can law and design learn from each other?
+This workshop took place online on 15.03.2022 due to the pandemic.
+Scientists from the fields of law, design and other disciplines speculated together about a smartwatch for a policewoman.
+Especially the contained implications as well as resulting consequences represented a central aspect of the collaborative reflection.
+The workshop promoted interdisciplinary exchange and leads to stronger networking and integration of the subcluster projects of the Integrated Research Cluster.

 Co-Designing for the Smart Home - Research Module Digital Media and Networked Communication Practices II